At your service: outsourcing loan agency work

 Yet, related expenses can add up.
 According to the Loan Syndications and Trading Association (LSTA), loan service costs are tied to:

 “Plus, there are a limited number of experts in the field.
 So, finding them, hiring them and training them takes a lot of time and manager bandwidth that could otherwise be focused on growing the firm’s business,” Hanley says.

 As for lenders wary of handing off a hard-won customer to another financial entity, a quality outsourcing partner will offer a customizable solution that allows the lender’s identity to remain front and center.

-“Some firms want to keep it in-house because they value the many touchpoints this model brings to the lending relationship,” says Mike Oliver, vice president at U.S. Bank Global Corporate Trust.
+“Some firms want to keep it in-house because they value the many touchpoints this model brings to the lending relationship,” says Michael Zak, senior vice president and business development officer at U.S. Bank Global Corporate Trust.
 “In a white-label solution, the lender is still the administrative agent and retains the same relationship touchpoints.
 The operational mechanics just shift to a third party that does the heavy lifting behind the scenes.”

 An adept third-party partner adds value

 Since the Great Recession ended, a host of bank regulations have been enacted to better protect borrowers.
 As a result, many large banks have reduced their exposure to the loan servicing industry, opening the door for many smaller entities to enter the field.

 While the competition has sparked innovation and responsiveness within the space, a number of key considerations have remained constant, including:

 “Many non-bank lenders are very cost-conscious, and they don’t want to hire a staff of 10 people or more to handle all of these back-office duties,” Zak says.
 “So, it makes sense to outsource the role to process the operational items that they don’t want to deal with.”